-Charles was a life member of the Kingston American Legion, Post 395, and an associate member of the Kingston Veterans of Foreign Wars, Post 283.
+Charles was a lifetime member of the Kingston American Legion Post 395, and an associate member of the Kingston VFW, Post 283.

-Surviving are his wife of 51 years, the former Carol Atherholt; sons, Charles A. Bloom and his wife, Judy, and Brian Bloom and his fiancee, Karen Amos, all of Kingston; daughters, Alice Poveromo and her husband, Vince, Scranton; and Susan Lee and her husband, Alan, Luzerne; grandchildren, Amanda Poveromo, Christopher Bloom, Alan (A.J.)
-Lee, Rachel Bloom and Leo Donavan; stepgranddaughter, Jessica Lynn, and stepgreat-granddaughter, Mercades Lee; brothers, Walter Bloom and his wife, Cindy, Hollidaysburg; and William Bloom and his wife, Carolyn, Shermans Dale; sisters, Shirley Bloom and Barbara Slatky, both of Kingston; and Marion Leo, Wilkes-Barre; brother-in-law, Ray Atherholt and his wife, Dianne, Budd Lake, N.J.; numerous nieces and nephews; and Charlie's special buddies, Rascal and Sheba.
+Surviving are his wife of 51 years, the former Carol Atherholt; sons Charles A. Bloom and his wife, Judy, and Brian Bloom and his fiancee, Karen Amos, all of Kingston; daughters, Alice Poveromo and her husband, Vince, Scranton, and Susan Lee and her husband, Alan, Luzerne; grandchildren, Amanda Poveromo, Christopher Bloom, Alan ""A.J.""
+Lee, Rachel Bloom and Leo Donavan; step-grandchild, Jessica Lynn; step-great-granddaughter, Mercades Lee; brothers, Walter Bloom and his wife, Cindy, Hollidaysburg; William Bloom and his wife, Carolyn, Sherman's Dale; sisters, Shirley Bloom and Barbara Slatky, both of Kingston, and Marion Leo, Wilkes-Barre; brother-in-law, Ray Atherholt, and his wife, Dianne, Budd Lake, N.J.; numerous nieces and nephews; and Charlie's special buddies, Rascal and Sheba.

-Memorial donations may be made to Luzerne United Methodist Church, 446 Bennett St., Luzerne, PA 18709, or to the
+Memorial donations may be made in Charles' name to the Luzerne United Methodist Church, 446 Bennett St., Luzerne, PA 18709; or to the

-For information, or to send the family an online message of condolence, you may visit the funeral home website at hughbhughes.com
+For information or to send the family an online message of condolence, visit the funeral home's website at www.hughbhughes.com.